CV page

 • What is their functional role in this pathosystem?

-Rhizoctonia solani is a soilborne Basidiomycete causing dumping-off disease in seedlings (Figure 3).
+Rhizoctonia solani is also a soilborne Basidiomycete causing dumping-off disease in seedlings (Figure 3).
 It is assumed as a nectroph.

 Plants in pots, photo.